SmoKkK/smokkk.github.io/_posts/2025-08-03-what-make-an-anti-ddos-good.md

 *   High traffic from random or fake IPs
 *   Lots of TCP SYNs, no ACKs (incomplete handshakes)
 *   Inconsistent or strange TTL values
-*   Spoofed IPs don’t respond to pings
+*   Spoofed IPs don't respond to pings
 *   Sudden traffic spikes

 A very easy, but also easy to circumvent, solution is to enable reverse path filtering.